xGasilx/ProdigiousCraftingDevelopmentLog/README.md

 ==============================
 ===Weapons===
 ==============================
+Added a new weapon called "Crude Bone Dagger".
+Added a new weapon called "Fair Bone Dagger".
+Added a new weapon called "Refined Bone Dagger".
+Added a new weapon called "Superb Bone Dagger".

 Added a new weapon called "Crude Bone Sword".
 Added a new weapon called "Fair Bone Sword".
 Added a new weapon called "Refined Bone Sword".
 Added a new weapon called "Superb Bone Sword".

 Added a new weapon called "Crude Bone Axe".
 Added a new weapon called "Fair Bone Axe".
 Added a new weapon called "Refined Bone Axe".
 Added a new weapon called "Superb Bone Axe".

+Added a new weapon called "Crude Bone Mace".
+Added a new weapon called "Fair Bone Mace".
+Added a new weapon called "Refined Bone Mace".
+Added a new weapon called "Superb Bone Mace".

 Added a new weapon called "Crude Bone Bow".
 Added a new weapon called "Fair Bone Bow".
 Added a new weapon called "Refined Bone Bow".
 Added a new weapon called "Superb Bone Bow".

+Added a new weapon called "Crude Bone Greatsword".
+Added a new weapon called "Fair Bone Greatsword".
+Added a new weapon called "Refined Bone Greatsword".
+Added a new weapon called "Superb Bone Greatsword".

+Added a new weapon called "Crude Bone Battleaxe".
+Added a new weapon called "Fair Bone Battleaxe".
+Added a new weapon called "Refined Bone Battleaxe".
+Added a new weapon called "Superb Bone Battleaxe".

+Added a new weapon called "Crude Bone Warhammer".
+Added a new weapon called "Fair Bone Warhammer".
+Added a new weapon called "Refined Bone Warhammer".
+Added a new weapon called "Superb Bone Warhammer".

 Added a weapon called "Greased Crude Bone Sword of Embers".
 Added a weapon called "Greased Crude Bone Sword of Burning".